 Some Fantasy For Fun

 Wow!
-I think it’s so cool how there have been so many different species of creatures on the earth, some which have even now become extinct.
+I think it’s so cool to think about how there have been so many different species of creatures on the earth, some which have now even become extinct.

 I love to see all the many different references of the two mystic-type creatures in the Old Testament of the Holy Bible, properly called, The Book of the Lamb of God, which cite many instances, both figuratively and literally, of dragons and unicorns.